 - Does this hospital take part in clinical trials?
 Clinical trials are studies that test whether a certain medicine or treatment works.

 American Cancer Society website.
-Choosing a doctor and hospital. www.cancer.org/treatment/findingandpayingfortreatment/choosingyourtreatmentteam/choosing-a-doctor-and-a-hospital.
+Choosing a doctor and a hospital. www.cancer.org/treatment/findingandpayingfortreatment/choosingyourtreatmentteam/choosing-a-doctor-and-a-hospital.
 Updated February 26, 2016.
-Accessed February 15, 2018.
+Accessed April 2, 2020.